China Business Start-up

 Incoterms - What Are They and Why You Should Care

 The most serious mistake a U.S. company can make is not understanding basic differences in China’s human resources environment.
-Choosing the best staff and managing them effectively is the #1 success factor.
-Navigating human resources differences in China presents unique challenges.
-None of them are insurmountable, but failure to adjust business models and personnel management practices often causes problems for a Western business operating in China.
+Navigating human resources differences in China presents unique challenges but choosing the best staff and managing them effectively is the #1 success factor.
+None of the differences are insurmountable, but failure to adjust business models and personnel management practices often causes problems for a Western business operating in China.

-In the U.S., and similarly many other Western countries, skill development happens on two levels.
+The biggest challenge is a broad systemic experience deficit.
+In the U.S. -- and similarly many other Western countries – basic skills development happens on two levels.
 Obviously, there is an individual’s formal education.
 But more importantly, people develop skills on the job, working alongside people with experience.
-We all learned by working with people with varying experience – some with 40, 20 and 10 years..
+We all learned by working with people with varying experience – some with 40, 20 and 10 years.
 This “multi-generational” process creates natural mentoring that passes down experience and develops new individual and organizational skills.

 China does not yet have this same mentoring capability.
-China has only really been engaged in Western-like business for two decades, and primarily in cities such as Shanghai, Beijing, Guangzhou and Shenzhen.
-If you moved away from these cities, the sophistication of Western-like management drops sharply.
-Even in these cities, Western-like “multi-generational” mentoring simply does not exist.
+China has only been engaged in Western-like business for two decades, and even then primarily in major cities such as Shanghai, Beijing, Guangzhou and Shenzhen.
+Away from these cities, the sophistication of Western-like management drops sharply.
+Even in the major cities, Western-like “multi-generational” mentoring simply does happen like in the West.
 We call this the “Experience Gap” and it has big individual and organizational implications.

-The result is that the average sophistication and experience level of Chinese employees lags significantly what we take for granted in the West.
+The average sophistication and experience level of Chinese employees lags significantly what we take for granted in the West.
 This sophistication and experience lag drives other fundamental differences:

 Multiple Factors Drive the Differences